Pawan8085/Assignments/VacationRentalPlatform/README.md

-# E-Commerce <br>
+# Vacation Rental Platform <br>

 ## Introduction
-"REST API for an E-Commerce Application Using Spring Boot.
-It allows sellers to sell their products and users to buy them.
-It includes functionalities such as user sign-up and login, seller sign-up and login, Categories, Products, Product Search, Purchase product, Cart, and Orders."
+"Vacation Rental Platform built using Spring MVC, allowing users to buy and sell their properties.
+It features signup and login functionalities, property search, filtering by location, property type, and host, as well as sorting properties by location and property type.
+Users can also book properties and add comments and ratings."

 ## Project Type
-Backend
+Frontend | Backend | Fullstack

 ## Directory Structure
 ```
-E-Commerce
+VacationRentalPlatform
 ├── src
 │   └── main
 │       ├── java